 Stay true to the Independence Day theme and keep all your décor red, white, and blue.
 That means everything.

 Toss red or blue beach towels over some white beach chairs.
 Have plenty of red, white, and blue napkins, plates, cups, tablecloths, and utensils on hand.
 You can get away with classic silver metal beer tubs, but make them festive by adding an American flag to each.
+Speaking of flags, bringing an American flag along can help decorate the occasion, just like an American flag in your house would.

 And if you really want to go all out, you can make sure your drinks and food options are red, white, and blue too.
 (More on that in a bit).